jupyterlab/extension-examples/basics/hello-world/README.md

 ## Building and Installing an Extension

-Let's look at the `README.md` file.
-It contains instructions how our labextension can be installed for development:
+These are the instructions on how our labextension can be installed for development:

 > The `jlpm` command is JupyterLab's pinned version of